Joseon missions to Japan: 1439

 In the 21st year of King Sejong's reign, a diplomatic mission was sent to Japan.
-The leader of this embassy to shōgun Yoshinori was Ko Tǔk-chong.
+The leader of this embassy to shōgun Yoshinori was Ko Tŭk-chong.

 1443

 In the 25th year of King Sejong's reign, an embassy was sent to the Japanese capital.
-Byeon Hyo-mun was the chief envoy sent by the Joseon court.
+Pyŏn Hyomun was the chief envoy sent by the Joseon court.
 The ambassador was received in Kyoto by Ashikaga Yoshimasa.

 Joseon missions to Hideyoshi

 After the fall of the Ashikaga shogunate, the Joseon diplomatic missions to Japan were dispatched to Toyotomi Hideyoshi, who emerged as an unchallenged strong man and leader after the death of Oda Nobunaga in 1582.
 The less formal contacts with the leaders of the Sō clan on Tsushima continued.

-Diplomacy was set aside in 1592 when Japanese armies invaded Joseon territory.
-The ruptured bilateral relations were not restored immediately after the death of Hideyoshi in 1598; but the invading forces gradually withdrew from occupied land on the Korean peninsula.
+Diplomatic relations were severed in 1592 when Japanese armies invaded Joseon territory.
+The ruptured bilateral relations were not restored immediately after the death of Hideyoshi in 1598; the invading forces gradually withdrew from occupied land on the Korean peninsula.
+By the end of 1598 all Japanese forces had left Korea, but relations would not be normalized until several years later, during the Tokugawa shogunate.